dklopstein/waste-sorting-classifier/README.md

 ![Image](./images/sampleimageseachclass.png)
 <br/>
 **Figure 3: Sample Images from Each Class.**
-From this sample we realized that there were different kinds of images for each class.
+From this sample there were different kinds of images for each class.
 These were either `default` or `real_world` where default images were studio-like, without a background, and real world would be in realistic envorinments.
 For example, in this sample the `glass_beverage_bottles` class image has a beach-like background whereas the `styrofoam_cups` class is a single styrofoam cup with no background.
 <br>